 and be part of the central city's spiritual and aesthetic identity.

-2018 progress: Some riverside restoration of paths, concrete seating & boardwalk near Antigua Boat Shed.
-Footbridge was repaired near Antigua Boat Shed.
-Bridge of Remembrance was repaired near Restart Cashel Mall.
-New concrete steps on Avon River bank below The Terrace.
-Victoria Bridge was repaired near Town Hall repair.
+2018.
+We saw some progress: Riverside restoration of paths, concrete-seating & a boardwalk near Antigua Boat Shed.
+The footbridge was repaired near Antigua Boat Shed.
+The Bridge of Remembrance was repaired near Restart Cashel Mall.
+New concrete steps were constructed on Avon River bank below The Terrace.
+Victoria Bridge was repaired near the Town Hall repair.
 Victoria Sq was revamped.
-Avon River: Matting was laid below water level on CBD river banks to stop erosion.
+Avon River: Matting was laid below water level on CBD riverbanks to stop erosion.

 2020.
-From RC Cathedral Precinct, Oxford Tce, a pedestrian footbridge would be built over Avon River to Cambridge Tce, easy access to the PGC Memorial garden for 22.02.11 Killer Quake dead.
+From Oxford Tce, a pedestrian footbridge would be built over Avon River to Cambridge Tce to provide easy access for the PGC Memorial garden remembering 22 February 2011 Quake dead.

 CENTRAL LIBRARY